Editorial Style Guide

 courtesy titles—See honorifics.

-credit hours, credits—Use figures: 3 credit hours, 6 credits.
+credit hours, credits—Use figures: 3 credit hours, 6-credit course.

 cross- (prefix)—Compounds formed with cross can be open, hyphenated, or closed.
 Check the dictionary: cross product, cross section, cross-country, cross-cultural, cross-listed, cross-pollination, cross-purpose, crossbones, crosscurrent, crossroad, crosswalk.
 If not in Webster’s, leave noun forms open; hyphenate adjective, adverb, and verb forms.
 (See prefixes and suffixes.)